Xilinx/Vitis-Tutorials/Machine_Learning/Design_Tutorials/10-RF_modulation_recognition/README.md

 #### Performance Test

-To run the perforamce test with 4 threads on 1000 RFSamples, enter the following at target board serial or ssh terminal prompt:
+To run the performance test with 4 threads on 1000 RFSamples, enter the following at target board serial or ssh terminal prompt:

 ```python3 test_performance.py 4 rfClassification.xmodel 1000```